rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Submission.md

 OSPF:

-HSRP:
+3) The command `alice $ tracepath 192.168.20.11` failed the first time.
+Explain why.

+4) Paste alice's original routing table (the output of netstat -rn).

+5) Paste alice's updated routing table (the output of netstat -rn).
+What has changed?

-10\) What parts of this exercise was most confusing?
+6\) What parts of this exercise was most confusing?
 This could be a concept that was not explained clearly, a command that did not work as you expected, or anything else that you think could be improved.